tqtezos/stablecoin/haskell/README.md

 ## Tests

-Tests require the stablecoin contract to be in `test/resources/stablecoin.tz`.
+Tests require the stablecoin and metadata contracts to be in `test/resources/`.
-After you put it there you can do `stack test` to run tests.
+After you put them there you can do `stack test` to run tests.
 We have a [`Makefile`](Makefile) that automates this process, so you can run `make test`.